 The university is dead and we killed it.

-Thankfully, we have the ability to resurrect it—to recommit ourselves to the ideals and values that inspired generations of Falcons.
-We can confirm to first-generation and working-class students that education—from the humanities to STEM—isn’t reserved for only the wealthy and well-connected.
-We can mitigate the extreme financial insecurities faced by our overworked and underpaid graduate students.
-We can update our rapidly aging infrastructure to ensure that students across our campus have the means to belong, go far, and stand out.
+Thankfully, we have the ability to resurrect what once was and recommit ourselves to the principles that inspired generations of Falcon’s.
+We can confirm to first-generation and working-class students that a well-rounded education—a diversity of experiences which incorporates the humanities and STEM—are not reserved only for the wealthy and well-connected.
+We can mitigate the financial precarity placed upon our graduate students by aggressively targeting food and housing insecurities.
+We can update our aging infrastructure to ensure that all students have the means and ability to belong, go far, and stand out.

-While this is just one piece in a very, very large puzzle, it’s more important now than ever that we make our voices heard.
+To accomplish such reforms, however, requires robust change.
+United, faculty and students must begin by demanding that the administration champions responsible growth.
+That institutional support extends indiscriminately to all and encompasses intellectual as well as financial protections.
+That the administration believes, above all else, in us.
+All of us.
+While these are just a few ambitious suggestions, it’s never been more important that we make our voices heard.
 If we’ve truly embraced the model of commodification then customer satisfaction must reign supreme.
 It’s time to say that we’re not impressed.
 It’s time to say that enough is enough.

-If we can do this then we may finally, truly, embody what it means to a public university for the public good.
+If we can do this we may finally, truly, embody what it means to be a public university for the public good.
+Until then, they’re nothing more than hollow words for an increasingly hollow institution.

 Gabriel Rodriguez • Jan 15, 2025 at 1:14 pm